• ♥️ Saved Recipes

 Scroll down to the recipe card for the full instructions.
 Here are the basic steps for making this recipe:

-Placing the cooked livers in the food processor.
+Cook the livers and shallots in butter and transfer them to the food processor.

-Divide the mixture evenly among four individual ramekins.
+Divide the mixture evenly between individual ramekins.
 Cover and refrigerate the pâté for at least two hours before serving.

 Recipe Tips